 The thing that’s most different mechanically about Transit from other PbtA games, however, is how characters are built and determine what stats to use.
 Rather than a series of playbooks that are each standalone and, all things considered, pretty set in stone, Transit characters are much more modular.
 Each AI has a type (Combat, Command, and Support in the core book) that conveys ‘mental’ stats like Analysis and Rampancy along with Moves unique to the type, but each AI is also then installed in a ship which contributes ‘physical’ stats like systems and handling along with various equipment.
 Each AI type could be installed in any one of the classes of ship (six of which are in the core book), and simply pairing them together creates unique abilities.
-Moves, then, usually involve combing an AI stat and a ship stat to add to your 2d6 dice roll.
+Moves, then, usually involve combining an AI stat and a ship stat to add to your 2d6 dice roll.

 So, without any further ado, lets see what kind of fleet just jumped in-system: a Combat Destroyer, Command Carrier, and Support Cruiser!

 Role Modification: If targeting a ship larger than you (determined by load rating or MC), you inflict +1harm against it.